-Jatun Cocha is a big, aqua lake in the Cordillera Blanca region of Peru.
+Jatun Cocha is a big, turquoise lake in the Cordillera Blanca region of Peru.
 It actually means Big Lake in the Quechuan language.
 It’s also known as Lake Paron or Laguna Paron.
 Surrounded by mountains with and without snow, high-altitude-proof vegetation, and a brisk, cool wind, Jatun Cocha is a gem in the eye of a camera lens.

 I hiked from Jatun Cocha with a tour group and guide.